 Some of them are a holdover from our early tailgating days from before we had fancy RVs and large water tanks.
 Others we’ve learned by doing or talking to other RVers.

-The overriding theme you’ll find here is to minimize the use of water when you absolutely have to use it.
 Remember how you’ve been told to turn the water off while brushing your teeth instead of letting the water run?
 Yeah, that’s what we are doing here, absolutely every time you turn on the water.

 NASCAR Bound?
 Or Large RV Rallies